Build and publish a Flutter-based app for the App Store and Google Play — updated in 2026 to reflect the current Firebase and FlutterFire ecosystem.

 }

-Originally our app opened a second page if the Information action was pressed.
-Now the app sets up some mock data which will next be replaced by data from our Cloud Firestore database.
-The _MyHomePageState replaced this second page with a new widget hierarchy for the app which you can see in the Flutter Inspector in Android Studio.
+Originally the app opened a second page when the Information action was pressed.
+Now it sets up mock data that will shortly be replaced by live Firestore documents.
+The _MyHomePageState replaces that second page with a new widget hierarchy — visible in the Flutter Inspector inside Android Studio or VS Code.

 Finished mock data page